 A number of new standards, amendments to standards and interpretations, are not yet effective for the year ended November 30, 2017, and have not been applied in preparing these consolidated financial statements.
 The standards, amendments and interpretations issued, which the Company reasonably expects to be applicable at a future date, are listed below.
-The Company is in the process of assessing the impact of those standards on the consolidated financial statements, and intends to adopt those standards, amendments and interpretations when they become effective.
+The Company is in the process of assessing the impact of those standards on the consolidated financial statements, and interpretations when they become effective.